Kamigami-no-Tanjou/Koishi-Tetsu-v3/README.md

 ## API
 The API will be RESTful and made with Python, using the Flask Restful library.
 It'll allow the bot to store and retrieve real time data in a JSON format, easy to parse and to save.
 Some data might have to be encrypted, to make sure to respect users' privacy.

+### API Dependencies :
+Here I will list all the python modules you'll have to install to make the API run correctly.
+- numpy
+- flask
+- flask_restful
+- flask_cors

 ## Discord part
 The discord part will simply be acting just like a random bot.
 It'll answer commands from the users, triggered by specific messages or reactions.
 The main objective is to provide at least the same amount of functions and quality as its predecessor.